MarthaTaylor/fend-project-memory-game/README.md

 This is a "The Memory Game" known also as a "Concentration Game".
 There are 16 cards each card has a pair.
 Each time you click a card it will flip open to reveal the symbol it has.

-You must try and match each card with its identical pair card.
-The aim of the game is to get all the matching cards in the shortest amount of moves and time you can, keeping the highest rating of 3 stars.
+You must try and match each card with it's identical pair card.
+The aim of the game is to get all the matching cards in the shortest amount of moves and time that you can, keeping the highest rating of 3 stars.
 Each time you play try and beat your last time, moves it took you to complete and try to keep your star rating at the highest rating which is 3 stars!
-The more you concentrate the better you will get and the more you play you will notice your concentration going up all while having fun!
+The more you concentrate the better you will get and the more you play you will notice your concentration improve all while having fun!

 You get flippin and reap the rewards!

 ##Play live online with the link below
+Click on this link to check out a preview https://marthataylor.github.io/fend-project-memory-game/.

 ##Instalation

 You only need the internet and a browser to run the game using the live link above.

 However there are two other ways to play the game.
 You can download the Memory Game to your computer.
-1. Download the resository as a zip-file, extract it and open the index.html to run the Memory Game in your browser.
+1. Download the repository as a zip-file, extract it and open the index.html to run the Memory Game in your browser.
 2. You need your own github account and place to store your own repositories.
 Clone the repository with Git Bash: ```$ git clone https```

 ##Credits and External Code used in the project

-The follwoing resources helped me to build and complete The Memory Game.
+The follwoing resources helped me to build and complete The Memory Game sending them due credits and thanks:

 * The starter code for this project comes from the following [Udacity Memory Game repository](https://github.com/udacity/fend-project-memory-game) by Richard Kalehoff.
 I cloned it to my repo.
 * Some code and guidance taken from the [Memory Game Study Jam](https://youtu.be/G8J13lmApkQ?t=9) by Yayha Elharony.
 Thanks for explaining with such clarity and attention to detail.